topfreegames/koa-datadog-middleware/README.md

 koa-datadog-middleware
 ======================

-This middleware will report metrics to datadog regarding an app's response time and number of requisitions spplited by the tags (status_code, path and method).
+This middleware will report metrics to datadog regarding an app's response time and number of requisitions splitted by the tags (status_code, path and method).
 Custom tags are also available.

-It reports metrics using dogstatsd [histograms](https://docs.datadoghq.com/developers/dogstatsd/#histograms).
+It reports metrics using [dogstatsd](https://docs.datadoghq.com/developers/dogstatsd) histograms or distributions.

 ### how to use
 Import it and register as a middleware. e.g.